-NOTE: The Crop tool is disabled when you use Photo RAW 2017 as a plug-in; you should use the host application to crop your photos.
-Also, when used inside Layers or Resize, the Crop tool is destructive.
+NOTE: The Crop tool is disabled when you use Photo RAW 2017 as a plug-in; you should use the host app to crop your photos.
+When used inside Layers or Resize, the Crop tool is destructive.

 To crop an image, select the Crop tool from the tool well.
 If desired, select any preset crop ratio you would like to use from the Options bar; the default is Freeform, which lets you crop in whatever size or ratio you would like.
 Adjust the corner handles of the crop tool overlay to get the area you wish.
-(The area outside the crop box appears darkened for guidance.)
-You can resize and move the image inside the crop box.
-When you are satisfied with your settings, press the Apply button in the Options bar or press Enter.
+(The area outside the